-The pituitary gland does some many things for the body that it has POTUS Secret Service level protection around it.
+The pituitary gland does many things for the body that it has POTUS Secret Service-level protection around it.
 Our anatomy tucks it behind the skull wall well-protected against direct trauma.

-In the brain, the pituitary gland effects the neuroactive hormones during neuronal repair.
+In the brain, the pituitary gland affects the neuroactive hormones during the neuronal repair.

 During a powerful impact against the skull, the acceleration and sudden deceleration forces strain and whiplash between these sensitive structures.
-Extreme forces can effect deep and center hippocampus structures like the temporal lobes as discussed above, the diencephalon, which manages sensory and motor signals, and the brain stem, which regulates heart rate, breathing, sleeping and eating.
+Extreme forces can affect deep and center hippocampus structures like the temporal lobes as discussed above, the diencephalon, which manages sensory and motor signals, and the brain stem, which regulates heart rate, breathing, sleeping, and eating.

 Post TBI, inflammation begins to be up causing even more damage lower down in the pants where the cytokines (signaling peptide cells) begin to suppress the Leydig cell function literally cutting off production of testosterone in the testicles.